Private Equity Waterfall and Carried Interest Provisions: Economic and Tax Implications for Investors and Sponsors

 Distributions, Clawbacks, and Allocations; Carried Interest Sharing; Drafting to Address Tax Consequences

-This CLE webinar will analyze various methods of structuring waterfall provisions in private equity funds and carried interest distributions to fund managers and among their personnel and related clawback and allocation provisions.
+This CLE course will analyze various methods of structuring waterfall provisions in private equity funds and carried interest distributions to fund managers and their personnel and related clawback and allocation provisions.
 The program will also examine the tax implications of such provisions.

 - Typical waterfall variations and their economic implications for investors and the sponsor

 - Carried interest sharing arrangements at the general partner level